The Kima Transaction Back End

 In your terminal, run the following command:

-The server should respond with "ok".
+The server should respond with a 200 and a JSON body similar to:

 Available routes